pdzaffina/devops_learning_path/Book_Study_The_Unicorn_Project.md

   * Share something learned lately or new technologies that could change the game

 #### Chapter 6
+* PHX project launch event/disaster.
+* Alan Perez
+* IT starting to cover their behinds.
 * Continuous builds pg 99
 * Automated testing pg 99

 #### Chapter 7
-1. code deployment lead time pg 106
+* code deployment lead time pg 106
-1. code deployment frequency pg 106
+* code deployment frequency pg 106
-1. time to resolve problems pg 106
+* time to resolve problems pg 106
 * "... are predictive of software delivery, operational perfromance, and organizational performance... they correlate with burnout, employee engagement, and more..." pg 106
 * ".. simplicity enable locality..." pg 106